hardwarelayer/tientn-jboard-game/README.md

 On map event feature which make war battles have more visibility on map.

 A new AI with more realistic behavior, more flexible and faster for the existing Fast and Hard AI, which make the game unplayable because too much time of thinking, emulating, processing...
-AI will now build up territories, prepare, start war, stop war by resources stocking levels.
+AI will now build up territories, use limited war or full scale war.
 Or it will start war on funding resources from other players (human and AI - randomly after getting the fund).

 A world news magazine built by machine, to serve player's need of reading about events and analyze situation.
 It also make the game more "historic" like, which one governor get events from "paper based" materials.